burn123/PebbleUofIBands/README.md

 ----
 ### Credit
-Lyre by Xinh Studio from the Noun Project
+ - Menu Icon: Lyre by Xinh Studio from the Noun Project